anchore/anchore-engine/docs/content/docs/install/configuration/feed_configuration.md

       packages: true
 ```

 Those boolean values can be used to enable/disable the feeds.
-Note that changes will require a restart of the policy engine to take effect and settnig
+Note that changes will require a restart of the policy engine to take effect and setting
 a feed to 'false' will not remove any data or show in the API/CLI, it will simply skip updates during sync operations.